self-care, transition

 Tip: Set a timer for five minutes and do something just for you.
 Read a few pages of a book, do some deep breathing, or stare out the window.
 Trust me, it helps.

-I'm in pain, tidy family house, self-care for mums, self-care
+I'm in pain, tidy family house, self-care for mums, self-care, spring picnic, self-care

 Schedule It Like an Appointment